guldcoin/guld-chat/docs/3-transactions/1-Application.md

 #### More Questions

-If you have any questions: [Join the Guld Support Telegram Group](https://t.me/joinchat/EKTIchEMTw-lRYBFNbumnA) - Our support team will gladly help you out!
+If you have any questions: [Join the guld support Telegram group](https://t.me/joinchat/EKTIchEMTw-lRYBFNbumnA) - Our support team will gladly help you out!